Global Learning and Citizenship Initiative

 In October 2014, the Faculty Senate approved a resolution replacing the Non-Western Culture requirement in the general education curriculum with a Global Citizenship Requirement.
 The Global Citizenship (GC) requirement is part of the University Studies Program curriculum (similar to the Ethnic Studies requirement).
 Nested within the USP, the requirement is aligned with the UWO Essential Learning Outcomes and reflects national best practice in global learning.
 The USP Global Citizenship requirement forms a general education foundation for mainstreaming the University's commitment to global learning and citizenship and supporting the learning mission of the University and campus-wide priorities for students’ preparation for global citizenship.

-Global Scholar Designation
+Global Scholar Option

 In April of 2015, the Faculty Senate approved a global certificate-like program that capitalizes on our curricular strength in global course content at the upper division and graduate levels across colleges.
-The Global Scholar Designation is a distinction, like Honors, achieved by students who wish to set themselves apart as having pursued intentional global-content learning as a part of their course of study at UWO.
-The Global Scholar designation is open to all students regardless of college or degree program.
+Global Scholar is a distinction, like Honors, achieved by students who wish to set themselves apart as having pursued intentional global-content learning as a part of their course of study at UWO.
+The Global Scholar option is open to all students regardless of college or degree program.
 Global Scholar (GS) courses offered at the upper division level build upon the knowledge, skills and perspectives that students gained in their (required) USP Global Citizenship (GC) course.

 Together, Global Citizenship (GC) and Global Scholar (GS) courses aim to provide students with the knowledge of nations, cultures, or societies beyond the U.S.; the recognition of how interaction, interdependence, and inequity among diverse geographical, social, political, or economic systems have shaped historical and contemporary global challenges and opportunities; and the skills needed to engage with the responsibilities of informed citizenship in a complex, interdependent, and changing world.